Elin Arvidsson: Professional career

 Arvidsson turned professional in 2015 and joined the Symetra Tour.
 In 2017, she recorded her first top-10 finish at the Garden City Charity Classic at Buffalo Dunes.
 In 2021, she made the cut in 13 of 19 events, and finished 38th in the ranking after recording three top-10 results including season-best finishes of T4 at the IOA Golf Classic and the Four Winds Invitational.

 Arvidsson made her LPGA Tour debut at the 2017 U.S. Women's Open after tying with Ashleigh Buhai for first place in the regional sectional qualifier at Prestwick Country Club in Frankfurt, Illinois.
 Her next LPGA Tour start was in the 2021 Volunteers of America Classic, where she made the cut.

 During the COVID-19 pandemic when many events on the Symetra Tour were cancelled, Arvidsson played on the Swedish Golf Tour, where she won the 2020 Swedish PGA Championship.

 In 2022, Arvidsson made her Ladies European Tour debut at the season-opening Magical Kenya Ladies Open, where she finished tied for 12th place.
+Her best finish was a tie for 3rd at the Estrella Damm Ladies Open, and she finished the season 6th in the Rookie of the Year rankings and 43rd in the Order of Merit.
+In 2023, she tied for 4th at the Aramco Team Series - Singapore alongside Linn Grant and Klara Spilkova.